-While the sector, in general, continues to suffer from the impact, retailers with a higher degree of digitalization and further on their digital journey of business transformation, often fared better.
-At the same time, the effect of the pandemic also has led to an acceleration of retail transformation.
+While the sector, in general, continues to suffer from the impact, retailers with a higher degree of digitalization and further on their journey of digital business transformation, often fared better.
+At the same time, the effect of the pandemic also has led to an acceleration of transformation across all sectors.

 People-counting sensors enable you to enforce physical distancing but also to avoid queues, run your fire codes, better plan staffing, adapt ventilation patterns based on occupancy, and take crucial decisions, for instance, on opening times and cost savings.

 From remote access to safety, regulatory compliance, and protection of shoppers and staff

 What are the use cases and needs driving this acceleration in the context of retail facilities?
 What are retailers looking for mostly?
 And how can they realize it?

 We had an interesting conversation with George Das on these topics as economies gradually started to open up again in most parts of the world.
 George is a Global Solutions Architect at Schneider Electric and, as such, regularly in touch with the retail market.
 Along with colleagues and partners, he inventoried the needs and use cases for retail facilities, translating them in modular technological solutions with both the immediate impact of the crisis and – future – transformation journeys in mind.